DaveMielke/NBP/b2g/ui/doc/ref-firmware-bindings.rst

-VolumeDown + Dot1 + Dot2 + Dot3 + Dot7
+Simultaneously pressing VolumeDown, Dot1, Dot2, Dot3, and Dot7:
-  Go to the Power Off screen.
+  If the system is running then go to the Power Off screen.
+This is equivalent to a medium press of the Power button on an Android device.

-VolumeDown + Dot4 + Dot5 + Dot6 + Dot8
-  Reboot the system.
+Simultaneously pressing VolumeDown, Dot4, Dot5, Dot6, and Dot8:
+  If the system is running then reset the main processor and then boot the system.
+This is equivalent to a long press of the Power button on an Android device.

-switch the power on
+Switching the power on:

-  If the system is fully shut down then boot it.
-If it's up then wake it.
+  * If the system is shut down then boot it.
+This is equivalent to a long press of the Power button on an Android device.

+  * If the system is running then wake it up.
+This is equivalent to a short press of the Power button on an Android device.

-switch the power off
+Switching the power off:
-  Put the system to sleep in order to save power.
-The system itself stays up but most of the peripherals (the braille display, the keyboard, etc) are shut down.
+  If the system is running then put it to sleep.
+This is equivalent to a short press of the Power button on an Android device.
+The system itself will stay up, but most of the peripherals (the braille display, the keyboard, etc) will be shut down in order to save power.

-VolumeDown while switching the power on
+Holding VolumeDown while switching the power on:
-  Boot into Recovery Mode.
-This binding only applies to when the system is fully shut down.
+  If the system is shut down then boot into Recovery Mode.
+This is equivalent to a simultaneous long press of the Power button and the Volume Up key on an Android device.
 Neither braille nor speech works in Recovery Mode.
-This binding is intended for a sighted person using an external video monitor.
+This binding is intended for use by a sighted person using an external video monitor.